Seagate/cortx/doc/LocalVMSetup.md

     sudo reboot now

-## 5. Connect to your VM using Putty (Optional)
-Get the ip address of your VM sudo nmcli will provide you with the ip address.
-Copy the ip address to your PuTTY console and click connect.

-## 6. Install git

-    yum install git

-## 7. You may need to add EPEL repo.
+## 5. You may need to add EPEL repo.
 Please refer to: https://fedoraproject.org/wiki/EPEL

-## 8. Now you are ready to build and test CORTX.
+## 6. Now you are ready to build and test CORTX.
 Please refer to the [Contribution Guide](../CONTRIBUTING.md) to get started.